wxjiha/Web-Testing-Framework/README.md

 Tests are implemented in src/test and use Selenium WebDriver for browser automation.

 Test Metrics
-- Total Tests: X
+- Total Tests: 30
-- Passed Tests: X
+- Passed Tests: 27
-- Failed Tests: X
+- Failed Tests: 1
-- Skipped Tests: X
+- Skipped Tests: 2
-- Execution Time: XX minutes